TrudAX/denistrunin-blog/src/posts/xpptools-readexcelfile/index.md

 ## More complex example - Journal creation

-Let's consider more complex example - create ledger journal based on Excel file.
+Let's consider more complex example - create a ledger journal based on the data from Excel file.

-Input Excel file with 3 columns(Main account, BusinessUnit, Amount) and a user dialog with Journal name.
+In this case we will use an Excel file with 3 columns(Main account, BusinessUnit, Amount) and a user dialog with a "Journal name" parameter.

-To generate a dialog class we need to specify the following parameters to **Create RunBase class** utility:
+To generate a dialog class we need to specify the following parameters in **Create RunBase class** utility:

 ```
 DEVReadFromFileExampleCreateJournal